EgorPushka/PP_3_1_5/README.md

 <div style="text-align: center;">
-  <h2>Welcome to Your Spring Security Project with Bootstrap </h2>
+  <h2>Welcome to Your Spring REST API </h2>
-  <h2>PP 3.1.4 </h2>
+  <h2>PP 3.1.5 </h2>
 </div>

 This Spring Security project is a product of our learning journey at [Kata Academy](https://kata.academy/).
-It's a practical demonstration of Spring Security combined with Bootstrap, allowing you to perform CRUD operations on a database.
+It's a practical demonstration of Spring Security REST API combined with JavaScript/Bootstrap, allowing you to perform CRUD operations on a database.

 <div style="text-align: center;">
   <h3>Test Users</h3>